aquibbaig/aquibbaig.in/content/blog/linux/ssh.md

 ```

 ## Conclusion
-Learning how ssh works can be very vital when you are dealing with vitual machines and remote systems in a microservice architecture.
+Learning how ssh works can be very vital when you are dealing with virtual machines and remote systems in a microservice architecture.
 I hope this article was useful.